Article updated on Aug. 1, 2025.

 - Prevention and response go hand in hand.
 Swift identification, containment, and recovery are just as vital as proactive defenses.
 Help clients develop and test incident response plans before they need them.

 - Third-party risk is your risk.
-Every supplier and platform in your stack should be vetted, monitored, and integrated into your security strategy.
-This is especially true of those with elevated access or control.
+Every supplier and platform in your stack should be vetted, monitored, and integrated into your security strategy—especially those with elevated access or control.

 - Communication early and often.
-Issuing a public statement even as the investigation continues reflects transparency and builds long-term trust.
-And Ingram Micro continued to provide updates via a dedicated method.
+Issuing a public statement—even while the investigation continues—reflects transparency and builds long-term trust.
+Ingram Micro continued to provide updates via a dedicated method.
 That’s a lesson for MSPs and their clients alike.

 Want more helpful guidance on security?
-Check out ChannelPro’s Cybersecurity Answer Center.
+Explore the expert-curated tools, checklists, and real-world advice in ChannelPro’s Cybersecurity Answer Center.

 Featured image: iStock